Washington Blacklists Iran's Entire Financial Sector

 Washington has blacklisted virtually all of Iran’s financial sector, striking an economy already hit hard by U.S. sanctions.

-The move on October 8 blacklists 18 Iranian banks that had, so far, escaped most of the U.S. sanctions reimposed by Donald Trump's administration since the president pulled the United States out of a 2015 nuclear pact between Tehran and world powers.
+The move on October 8 blacklists 18 Iranian banks that had, so far, escaped most of the U.S. sanctions imposed by President Donald Trump's administration since the United States pulled out of a 2015 nuclear pact between Tehran and world powers.

 Critically, the move subjects foreign, non-Iranian financial institutions to penalties for doing business with the blacklisted Iranian entities -- effectively cutting off Iran from the international financial system.

-"Today's action to identify the financial sector and sanction eighteen major Iranian banks reflects our commitment to stop illicit access to U.S. dollars," U.S. Treasury Secretary Steven Mnuchin said.
+"Today's action to identify the financial sector and sanction 18 major Iranian banks reflects our commitment to stop illicit access to U.S. dollars," U.S. Treasury Secretary Steven Mnuchin said in statement.

 Some of the institutions had been covered by previous designations, but the move on October 8 places them all under the same authority covering Iran's entire financial sector.